aplteam/MarkAPL/Docs/MarkAPL.md

 #### debug

-This parameter is of interest on for APL programmers.
+This parameter is of interest only to APL programmers.

 Boolean that defaults to 1 in development and 0 otherwise.